-Credit & Bills – 5 Ways to Reduce What you Owe
+5 Ways to Help Reduce What you Owe

 We found out that one in four will start the New Year having an average credit card debt of around £400.
-Almost 8.5 billion pounds worth of debt went onto credit cards to pay for the festive period.
-It’s also believed that 50% will still be repaying the debt when the next Christmas arrives.
+Each year billions of pounds worth of debt goes onto credit cards to pay for the festive period.
+It’s also believed that around 50% of Brits will still be repaying the debt when the next Christmas arrives.

-The conducted survey discovered that 8% of customers are still paying off credit card debts from the Christmas period in 2016.
+The conducted survey discovered that on average per year around 8% of customers are still paying off credit card debts from the Christmas period.
 48% of those who were questioned said they were entering the New Year concerned about their level of debt, and 9% extremely concerned.

 Note: These figures came from a survey of around 4,000 customers put together by a comparison website called uSwitch.